MileHacker Logo

 Falafel

 Ahvaz is renowned for its falafel.
-These deep-fried chickpea patties are served in sandwiches with various pickled produce and sauces.
-They are widely available from food stalls on the street and small shops, presenting a tasty and fast meal.
+These deep-fried chickpea patties are served in sandwiches with various pickled greens and sauces.
+They are widely available from food stalls on the street and small shops, presenting a delicious and quick meal.

 Widely available from food stalls on the street.